-How Does Knowing You Are Good Enough Help?
+How Knowing That You’re Good Enough Helps

 Knowing you are good enough can completely change the way you think.
 If you believe you are, even if it’s an attempt to fake it unit you make it, you limit society’s hold over you.
 Instead of worrying about things such as other people’s opinions, your own self-doubt, and your crushing fear of failure, you can release these negative emotions and relieve the pressure on your shoulders.

 Because at the end of the day, most of your unproductive thoughts and actions come from a fear of inadequacy.
 For example, if you believe that you aren’t good enough, your monkey mind might just take control of your body, causing you to do things such as:

 - Place the state of your emotions on factors you can’t control